MI-AFP/tutorials/tutorials/01_fp-env.md

 * [Cabal] = system for building and packaging.
 * [Stack] = managing Haskell projects, works with [Cabal] for you.

-:point_right: Please these (or check if installed already) - you can follow instruction on official websites one by one or (better) install [Haskell Platform], which includes all of those and also most common packages.
+:point_right: Please, install these (or check if installed already) - you can follow instruction on official websites one by one or (better) install [Haskell Platform], which includes all of those and also most common packages.

 ### Editors and IDEs